MatthiasKainer/lit-element-state-decoupler/readme.md

 pureLit("easy-chat", async (element) => {
   const workflow = useWorkflow(element, {
+    // the order of the reducers define the order of the workflow
     user: { reducer: userReducer },
     chat: { reducer: chatReducer },
   });